flashcordon/big-history/Exploration-spatiale.md

 Elektron is a Russian Electrolytic Oxygen Generator, which was also used on Mir.
 It uses electrolysis to produce oxygen.
 This process splits water molecules reclaimed from other uses on board the station into oxygen and hydrogen via electrolysis.
 The oxygen is vented into the cabin and the hydrogen is vented into space.
 The three Russian Elektron oxygen generators on board the International Space Station have been plagued with problems, frequently forcing the crew to use backup sources

-The 10-tonne spacecraft is carrying ESA’s new Advanced Closed Loop System that will recycle carbon dioxide on the Space Station into oxygen.
-Currently oxygen on the Space Station is extracted from water that has to be brought from Earth, a costly and limiting drawback.
-The new system promises to recycle half of the carbon dioxide thereby saving about 400 l of water sent to the Space Station each year.

-Sustainable life-support systems are needed for longer missions such as to the lunar gateway that is the next structure to be built by the partners of the International Space Station.
-The gateway will serve as a staging post for missions to the Moon and even Mars, destinations too far away for regular ferry supplies.
-The Advanced Closed Loop System hardware is part of ESA’s goal to create a closed life-support system, including water recovery and food production, to support astronauts in space indefinitely without costly supplies from Earth.

 ## Le projet MELiSSA